Type: 3rd year project

 Objective: To redesign an existing product within a particular product category, focussing on incremental innovation in a specific market segment.
-Five distinctive products will be presented, each student will then choose one and develop a user centred innovative design, significantly altering the product form for a particular target market.
 The project was divided into three distinctive phases; research, definitive design, and final design.

 Product Selected: I chose to redesign a portable blood pressure monitor, more specifically a wrist worn blood pressure monitor.
 My goal was to meet unaddressed needs while supporting and progressing user ventures.

 Loop allows for use with a smartwatch or without if paired with a bluetooth smartphone.
 If paired with a smartphone the information is displayed through its interface.